Credit Score Blues? Here’s How to Build Credit, Fast, Before You Buy a House

 Pay down your credit balances

 FICO scores are calculated using several factors, with existing credit card debt accounting for 30% of your overall score.
-If you’re carrying a large amount of credit card debt, paying those bills down can be one of the most significant ways to improve your credit quickly.
+If you’re carrying a large amount of credit card debt, paying those bills down can be one of the most significant ways to improve your credit fast.

 Rusch-Michener also suggests that potential buyers consider applying any financial windfalls toward outstanding debt.
 “If you find out you’re getting a tax refund, maybe put that money toward your debt,” he says.